garylirocks/quickrefs/azure-monitor.markdown

 | Log Analytics workspace        | time-series database             |

 - What can be collected:
-  - **Metrics**: usually displayed in the overview page of resources
+  - **Metrics**: usually displayed in the overview page of resources, stored for 30 days by default
   - **Platform logs**
     - Azure AD logs
-    - Activity logs
+    - Activity logs (90 days by default)
     - Resource logs (aka.
 Diagnostic Logs)
   - **Application logs**
 - Usually for a resource: